New York—November 14, 2012

 At the symposium, which is part of an ongoing agreement to share expertise, a panel of experts from both hospitals will offer orthopedic surgeons and physiotherapists the latest information on research and treatment topics in orthopedic surgery.

-Dr. Scott Rodeo, co-chief of the Sports Medicine and Shoulder Service at Special Surgery; Dr. Mathias Bostrom, a specialist in hip and knee replacement; and Dr. Federico Girardi, a spine surgeon, will be discussing various advances in their areas of expertise.
+Dr. Scott Rodeo, co-chief of the Sports Medicine Service at Special Surgery; Dr. Mathias Bostrom, a specialist in hip and knee replacement; and Dr. Federico Girardi, a spine surgeon, will be discussing various advances in their areas of expertise.
 Charles Fisher, a physical therapist from HSS, will also discuss rehabilitation.

 “We are very pleased to continue our collaboration with Hospitalys in Brazil and share our clinical, education and research expertise,” said Hospital for Special Surgery President and CEO Louis A. Shapiro.
 “Our joint endeavors, including this first international symposium, reflect both of our institutions’ dedication to high quality patient care, academic excellence and innovative research in orthopedics.”